Last Updated on

 So, where is the chatbot now?
 Despite being launched back in 2019, there has been a new wave of interest in DialoGPT.

 Social publishing platform, Medium, released the code required to access DialoGPT.
-By copying the code off their website into a tool such as Colab Notebook, you can start chatting with the bot.
+By copying the code from their website into a tool such as Colab Notebook, you can start chatting with the bot.

 If you are looking to talk to DialoGPT outside the Notebook environment, you can also connect it to Telegram.
 Simply set up a Telegram account, then utilizing their BotFather interface, create a new chatbot instance using a Telegram token.